iliya-hajjar/micro-brewery/README.md

 - As Administrator of the system I want to put a price of an item in the warehouse
 - As user of the system I want to buy maximum quantity of given item
 - As user of the system I want to see an error message if the quantity available is insufficient

-### Specs of deployed version

-The address of the project is 31.171.250.136 and you can interact with it by the defined api routes.
-For example: